 Requirements for Stockholder Proposals to be Brought Before an Annual Meeting.
-Our Second Amended and Restated Bylaws provide that for stockholder nominations to our Board or other proposals to be considered at an annual meeting, the stockholder must give timely notice thereof in writing to the Secretary at 37000 Grand River Avenue, Suite 120, Farmington Hills, Michigan 48335.
+Our Bylaws provide that for stockholder nominations to our Board or other proposals to be considered at an annual meeting, the stockholder must give timely notice thereof in writing to the Secretary at 37000 Grand River Avenue, Suite 120, Farmington Hills, Michigan 48335.

-To be timely for the Company's 2022 annual meeting of stockholders, a stockholder's notice must be delivered to or mailed and received by our Secretary at our principal executive offices not earlier than the close of business on February 7, 2022 and not later than the close of business on March 9, 2022.
-A stockholder's notice to the Secretary must set forth as to each matter the stockholder proposes to bring before the annual meeting the information required by applicable law and our bylaws.
+To be timely for the Company's 2023 annual meeting of stockholders, a stockholder's notice must be delivered to or mailed and received by our Secretary at our principal executive offices not earlier than the close of business on February 13, 2023 and not later than the close of business on March 15, 2023.
+However, if the date of the 2023 annual meeting is changed by more than 30 days from the date of the previous year's meeting, then the deadline is the later of March 15, 2023 or the tenth day following the day on which public announcement of the date of such meeting is first made.
+A stockholder's notice to the Secretary must set forth as to each matter the stockholder proposes to bring before the annual meeting the information required by applicable law and our Bylaws.
 In no event will the public announcement of an adjournment or a postponement of our annual meeting commence a new time period for the giving of a stockholder's notice as provided above.

 Requirements for Stockholder Proposals to be Considered for Inclusion in our Proxy Materials.
-Stockholder proposals submitted pursuant to Rule 14a-8 under the Exchange Act and intended to be presented at our 2022 annual meeting of stockholders must be received by us not later than December 27, 2021 in order to be considered for inclusion in our proxy materials for that meeting.
-A stockholder's notice to the Secretary must set forth as to each matter the stockholder proposes to bring before the annual meeting the information required by applicable law and our bylaws.
+Stockholder proposals submitted pursuant to Rule 14a-8 under the Exchange Act and intended to be presented at our 2023 annual meeting of stockholders must be received by us not later than December 28, 2022 in order to be considered for inclusion in our proxy materials for that meeting.
+A stockholder's notice to the Secretary must set forth as to each matter the stockholder proposes to bring before the annual meeting the information required by applicable law and our Bylaws.